seo myths debunked

 Myth 8: SEO Is All About Google

 Google may be the most popular search engine, but it’s not the only one.
 Focusing solely on Google can limit your reach.
 Search engines like Bing, DuckDuckGo, and Yahoo still have millions of users.
-Moreover, platforms like YouTube, Amazon, and even social media networks have their own search functions that can be optimized.

 Diversifying your SEO strategy to include these platforms can help you reach a broader audience and protect you from being overly reliant on Google’s ever-changing algorithms.

 Myth 9: Video Content Doesn’t Influence SEO